Islands near Koh Chang

 For those who want to find something else to do other than lying on the beach, head over to Ao Salat in the northeast of Koh Kood which is a sleepy fishing village that is famous for its seafood.
 Further to the inside of the island are several slightly demanding hiking trails, three gorgeous waterfalls and an abundance of mangroves that live along the rivers.

-Koh Kood operates widely seasonal: while the main season runs from November until April, it gets quite busy here and booking a hotel in advance is strongly recommended.
+Koh Kut operates widely seasonal: while the main season runs from November until April, it gets quite busy here and booking a hotel in advance is strongly recommended.
 On the other hand, some accommodation as well as many eateries, shops and bars close during the rest of the year.

 Getting around Koh Kood is not difficult thanks to Songthaews that are able to get you to most of the destinations, just flag one down.
 If you wish to explore the island at your own pace you may even consider hiring one for a day (1500-2000 THB).
 You can always opt for a motorbike (250-350 THB per day) which is a fun way to get around.